musevi/startup/README.md

 Update Feb 21
 After the Simon css project, I feel like I understand bootstrap a little better but I still need more practice.
 I'm also hoping I didn't set too high of a goal for my startup.
 I think the best way to go about it is have a clear goal/vision in mind and find how to achieve that goal in the absolute simplest way possible.

+Update Feb 24
+I'm happy with how the HTML and CSS looks, I think it matches my vision really well.
+I know I'll have to change how I did the CSS and bootstrap stuff, I didn't even make a separate file for style.
+I'll have to update that.